fakeProgrammer0/ML_labs/lab1/lab1.md

-# Linear Regression and Stochastic Gradient Descent
+# Linear Regression and Gradient Descent

 ## Abstract
 In this report, we will solve linear regression using both the closed-form solution and gradient descent method based on a small dataset.